Microscale Sensing with Strongly Interacting NV Ensembles at High Fields: METHODS

-\emph{The protocol.--} Our protocol --SHIELD--, incorporates MW driving blocks that continuously mitigate dipole-dipole interactions among NVs, and $\pi$-pulses that suppress disorder terms $\xi_i$ while simultaneously coupling the NV ensemble to $B(t)$; refer to Figure~\ref{fig:scheme}~(a) for a scheme of our sequence.
-The MW driving blocks generate concatenated $2\pi$ rotations of the NVs along the axes $A$, $B$, $\bar{A} = -A$, and $\bar{B} = -B$, which are introduced by setting on the MW control the adequate phase $\phi$ and a detuning of $\Delta=\pm\sqrt{\Omega/2}$; see Eq.~\eqref{eq:IP}.
-This detuning is the Lee-Goldburg (LG) condition~\cite{LeeGoldburg1965} that assures continuous elimination of dipole-dipole interactions, see further details in SM~\cite{SM}.
+Our protocol --SHIELD--, integrates MW driving blocks that continuously mitigate the effect of NV-NV interactions.
+These blocks are interspaced by $\pi$-pulses, which suppress disorder terms $\xi'_i$ whilst simultaneously coupling the NV ensemble to $B(t)$; refer to Figure~\ref{fig:scheme}~(a) for a scheme of our sequence.